 Almost every American celebrates Thanksgiving, but not everyone celebrates it the same way.

 America has a larger immigration population than any other country in the world and is a melting pot of culture and life.
-With around 14.4% of the population being made up of immigrants, changes and differences in Thanksgiving meals are inevitable.
+With around 14.4 percent of the population being made up of immigrants, changes and differences in Thanksgiving meals are inevitable.

-If there’s one house you want to be at for Thanksgiving, it’s the senior creative writer Alex Friedrich’s.
-They said that their Thanksgiving meal includes mashed potatoes, baked potatoes, stuffing, fried rice, turkey (of course), home made apple sauce, shrimp, a charcuterie board, green bean casserole, pumpkin fritters, pumpkin pie, and an apple pie.
-The pumpkin fritters are Alex’s favorite.
+Senior ChiArts creative writer Alex Friedrich said that their Thanksgiving meal includes mashed potatoes, baked potatoes, stuffing, fried rice, turkey (of course), homemade apple sauce, shrimp, a charcuterie board, green bean casserole, pumpkin fritters, pumpkin pie, and an apple pie.
+The pumpkin fritters are Friedrich’s favorite.

-Ania Swift, a senior creative writer, says that her family’s thanksgiving is a Hispanic Thanksgiving that includes traditional foods like posolé with limon, tostadas with crema, ceviche, radishes and agua de jamaica.
-She says that her favorite food from her family’s Thanksgiving meal is ceviche.
+Ania Swift, a senior creative writer, said that her family’s Thanksgiving is a Hispanic Thanksgiving that includes traditional foods like posolé with limon, tostadas with crema, ceviche, radishes and agua de jamaica.
+She said that her favorite food from her family’s Thanksgiving meal is ceviche.

-Josh, another senior creative writer, describes his family’s thanksgiving to include traditional soul food.
+Josh Williams, another senior creative writer, described his family’s Thanksgiving as including traditional soul food.
 His aunt is the main cook for Thanksgiving, where she makes baked mac n’ cheese, green beans, turkey, sweet potato, and hazelnut pie.
-Josh says soul food isn’t his favorite but he still likes to celebrate the holiday.
+Josh said soul food isn’t his favorite but he still likes to celebrate the holiday.